cloudmesh-ansible/example-project-network-analysis/README.md

 4. Run `ansible-playbook site.yml` to down dataset, deploy onto HDFS, and run analysis et al (Major tasks of this project).

 ### Results
-After the analysis (takes about 3 minutes), 100 GraphML files can be obtained and stored under /tmp/graphs directory in the fronthead VM.
+After the analysis (takes about 1 minute), 100 GraphML files can be obtained and stored under /tmp/graphs directory in the fronthead VM.

 ### Findings

-Major finding is the improvement of efficiency: usually it takes about 20 minutes to complete a similar task, current project only takes about 3 minutes.
+Major finding is the improvement of efficiency: usually it takes about 20 minutes to complete a similar task, current project only takes about 1 minute.

 ### References
 - Original dataset: http://jima-wordpress.stor.sinaapp.com/simu-0-99.zip